pudnax/pilka/README.md

 In current state `pilka` tries to seek `shaders` folder with the files `shader.vert` and `shader.frag`, on fail `pilka` will generate default setup for you.
-Then open shader in your favourite code editor (VS, emacs, vim, ed etc.) and `pilka` would fetch changes recompiling shaders after each save.
+Then open shader in your favourite code editor (VS, emacs, vim, ed etc.) and `pilka` would fetch changes after each save.

 ## Controls